spieswl/spieswl.github.io/_posts/2018-05-04-synology-git-server.md

 ---
 layout:             post
 title:              "Running a Git Server on your Synology NAS"

 description:        "Discrete NAS systems are useful for data storage, but are increasingly used for hosting local services, such as a git server.
 I describe how I set up my Synology NAS to host locally-available git repositories."
 keywords:           git, networking, synology, git server, NAS
 tags:               [git, Synology, NAS Servers]

-folders:
+specifics:
     images:         "synology-git-server"                   # This path is post-dependent; don't forget to change it!

 published:          true
 ---